Luca Prodan: Health issues and death

 In the same year of the release of After Chabón, Prodan had already fallen into alcoholism, which caused him serious health problems, including incipient liver cirrhosis.
 A few days before he died, Prodan spoke with his brother Andrea via telephone, asking Andrea to visit him in Argentina.
 "I'm feeling bad.
 You have to come."
 Prodan said in his conversation with his brother.

 Prodan would continue, until the end, doing live performances, which at that time were the band's main source of financial income; the band would play in concerts frequently.
 The last Sumo recital was held at the Eduardo Gallardón Stadium on 20 December 1987, before an audience of about 500 people.
 The show was opened up with Los Violadores; the lead singer, Pil Trafa, remembered that he saw Prodan as "very thin, very emaciated.
 He was yellow."
 His former colleagues later recalled that he arrived drunk to the concert with a bottle of gin in his hand.
-Security personnel did not recognize him and tried to prevent him from entering, After the show's intercession, Prodan entered the stadium but made a scene in the dressing room, breaking bottles and shouting a lot.
-Prodan would eventually perform; after singing Fuck you, Prodan said to the crowd, "There it goes.
+Security personnel did not recognize him and tried to prevent him from entering.
+After the show's intercession, Prodan entered the stadium but made a scene in the dressing room, breaking bottles and shouting.
+He would eventually perform; after singing Fuck you, he said to the crowd, "There it goes.
 The last one."

 Evidently, he meant that it was the last song of the show, but subsequent events gave this phrase a prophetic character.
 Two days later, on Tuesday, 22 December 1987, Prodan was found dead in the room he rented in the boarding house located at 451 Alsina Street in San Telmo, Buenos Aires.
 The room was managed by pianist and tuner, Marcelo Arbiser, a friend of Prodan.
 He was found dead by his then-girlfriend, Silvia Ceriani.